Yoga for children and families of all needs

 In group classes children learn to work collectively while also attending to their personal practice.
 Breath work, meditation, individual and group poses are explored.
 The classes are playful, at times, but also give the child a chance to connect peaceful with their Hearts and others.

-There is a new way for these New Children, that we are still in the process of creating.
+There is a new way for all children, that we are still in the process of creating.
 I have dedicated my life to help create this better way.
 Each child I serve teaches me more about who I am, and who we need to be in order to help them fulfill their missions on this planet.
 Their time has come to show us how to create a peaceful connection on this beautiful blue globe.
 Please join me, my beautiful son, and all the way showers that are ready for more!

 *Follow their stories and the lessons the children are teaching us at the Wisdom from the Children blog series Wisdom from the Children